0-Kaustubh-0/0-kaustubh-0.github.io/_posts/2023-03-07-Project-3_OceanBuoys.md

 ### Frequency domain data

 To understand ocean wave properties, accelerometer data is transformed into the time-frequency domain using techniques such as FFT as mentioned above.
 These methods reveal the most prominent frequency and intensity of waves over the whole period of data acquisition.
 Another method such as the STFT (Short Time Fourier Transform) can be utilized towards identifying the how the frequency or the intensity of waves *changed* over-time, hence additional time resolution can be achieved.
-My ```matlab``` code for STFT can be found [here][].
+My ```matlab``` code for STFT can be found [here][13].
 You may also find this ```python``` method much easier and direct:

 ```python
 # Function for Short-Time Fourier Transform (STFT) in Python